bendalby82/instance-identity-toolkit/README.md

 ## 2. Prerequisites
 1. You must have access to latest installation of Cloud Foundry (not PCF Dev), including access to BOSH.
 2. You must have access to a workstation with CF CLI.
+3. You have cloned this repository to your workstation and are logged into a terminal.

 ## 3. Generating the  CA Keys
 Run [createCA.sh](https://github.com/bendalby82/instance-identity-toolkit/blob/master/createCA.sh) from a Linux or OSX terminal that has openssl installed.